 As mentioned earlier, the drone’s purpose is to mate with a queen.
 He has an appendage tucked within him that he will protrude when mating with a queen.

 It should also be noted that drones have a grandfather, but no father.
 Since drones comes from an unfertilized egg, they only receive their genetic components from the queen.
-Yet, because the queen is female, her own egg was fertilized so she had a father - which was the drone's grandfather.
+Yet, because the queen is female, her own egg was fertilized so she had a father - the drone's grandfather.

 How do you recognize a drone cell?
 It is pretty easy.